 - Engage on social media following a corporate crisis

 - Share on-brand and approved content

-2. Establish social media training
+2. Give your employees social media training

-3. Limit social media access
+3. Limit access to social media

 4. Put someone in charge

-5. Get secure technology
+5. Invest in secure technology

 Social media opens a world of opportunity for your business to grow and connect with customers.
 Arm yourself against threats and go forth knowing you’ve done everything in your power to protect your business.